 Thus, the image of the right side field of view shall be presented to the right of the longitudinal vertical plane through the ocular reference point, defined in paragraph 12.6.
 The image of the left side field of view shall be presented to the left of the longitudinal vertical plane through the ocular reference point.

 If the CMS shows more than one field of vision on one the same display, non-continuous images shall be clearly separated from each other.
 Provided that If the required field of vision of from different classes of devices for indirect vision are shown on the monitor(s) without hiding any part of the required field of vision, a combined continuous image without clear separation is allowed.
-In this case, a clear separation of the different fields of vision is not necessary and any changes in magnification may be indicated to the driver using indication lines.”
+In this case, a clear separation of the different fields of vision is not necessary and any changes in magnification may be indicated to the driver using indication lines.
+Indication lines shall not hide information.”

 II.
 Justification